utdata/chj-r-introduction/README.md

 # Center for Health Journalism: R Introduction

+> Trying to change to digitalocean with docker

 A course by Andrew Ba Tran & Christian McDonald for the [Center for Health Journalism Data Fellowship](https://centerforhealthjournalism.org/event/2020-data-fellowship-1).

 ## Tutorials for each day